Ned Flanders: Cultural impact

 Flanders has been described as "The United States' most well-known evangelical".
-According to Christianity Today, "today [in 2001] on American college and high school campuses, the name most associated with the word Christian—other than Jesus—is not the Pope or Mother Teresa or even Billy Graham.
+According to Christianity Today in 2001, "on American college and high school campuses, the name most associated with the word Christian—other than Jesus—is not the Pope or Mother Teresa or even Billy Graham.
 Instead, it's a goofy-looking guy named Ned Flanders on the animated sitcom known as The Simpsons.
 The mustache, thick glasses, green sweater, and irrepressibly cheerful demeanor of Ned Flanders, Homer Simpson's next-door neighbor, have made him an indelible figure, the evangelical known most intimately to nonevangelicals."
 In 2001 and 2002, the Greenbelt Festival, a British Christian music and arts fest, held a special "Ned Flanders Night".
 The 2001 event featured a look-alike contest, as well as the tribute band "Ned Zeppelin".
 It was held in a 500-seat venue that was filled to capacity, and an extra 1500 people were turned away at the door.
 A second event was held in 2002, with Ned Zeppelin reappearing.

-In 2017, after then-president Donald Trump insulted anchor Mika Brzezinski on Twitter, Orrin Hatch responded and said, "Every once in a while you get a dipsy-doodle," as Ned Flanders' term.
+In 2017, after president Donald Trump insulted television host Mika Brzezinski on Twitter, Orrin Hatch responded and said, "Every once in a while you get a dipsy-doodle," as Ned Flanders' term.
 In 2019, Trevor Noah on The Daily Show compared Mike Pence to Flanders when discussing the Ukraine scandal.
 Aaron Stonehouse, Western Australia's first Liberal Democrat MP, made a comparison between the McGowan government and Ned Flanders' wife, Maude Flanders, a devout Christian who died after being knocked off a grandstand in a T-shirt cannon accident on The Simpsons.
 In 2022, Relevant claimed that Flanders was "unapologetically not cool" as a Christian, but overall "decent".

 Professional ice hockey goaltender Peter Budaj was known for having Ned Flanders painted on his mask during his hockey career.
 Another tribute band, Okilly Dokilly, plays heavy metal music.
 In 2018, MadeinTYO released a rap song about Flanders.
 The Ned Flanders Crossing, a pedestrian and bicycle bridge over Interstate 405 in Portland, Oregon, was named for the character in 2021.
 It connects two sections of Northwest Flanders Street, for whom the character is named.

-Controversy
+Flanders makes an appearance in the video game Fortnite x Simpsons mini season that was released in November 2025.
+He appears as a skin for players to purchase.